awslabs/sagemaker-debugger/docs/tensorflow.md

 ```python
 hook = smd.KerasHook.create_from_json_file()
 ```
-Inside your model creation part, add `hook.wrap_tape(tf.GradientTape())` to  where you use the gradient tapes.
-This will collect the gradient tensors.
 To learn how to fully implement the hook to your training script, see the [Keras with the TensorFlow gradient tape and the smdebug hook example script](https://github.com/awslabs/sagemaker-debugger/blob/master/examples/tensorflow2/scripts/tf_keras_gradienttape.py).

 > **Note**: If you use the AWS Deep Learning Containers for zero script change, Debugger collects the most of tensors regardless the eager execution modes, through its high-level API.